 Happy Mother’s Day

 It was spring 1994 when Katy was a very young mommy.
-This is Katy as she was approaching 17 years of age.
+This is Katy as she was approaching 17 years of age in 2011.

 We met her in April of 1994 through HART (Homeless Animal Rescue Team).
-We were hoping to find 2 kittens, possibly sibblings.
+We were hoping to find 2 kittens, possibly siblings.
 We were led to Quantico, VA where the most wonderful and generous couple shared their home with lots of dogs, cats and bunnies.
-All were fosters, waiting for their forever home.
+All were fosters, waiting for their forever homes.

 We were taken down to the basement where there were cages and cages of kitties and bunnies.
-It was too much to take in and quite overwhelming but I instantly fell in love with a 2-4 week old long haired kitten that turned out to be my Sam.
-At first we didn’t notice Katy in a cage below Sam and his mom and sisters, but there she was.
-Katy.
+It was too much to take in and quite overwhelming, but I instantly fell in love with a 2-4 week old long haired kitten that turned out to be our Sam.
+At first we didn’t notice Katy in a cage directly below Sammy and his mom and sisters, but there she was.
+KATY.

 At that time she had 3 or 4 kittens.
 They were about 6 weeks old.
-We were told that one or two didn’t make it.
 Clara, the woman that took care of all of the animals, told us how wonderful Katy was and eventually Bill picked her up and held her in his arms.

 It was decided that Katy and Sam (at that time Samantha) were to be ours as soon as Katy weaned her kittens and Sam was weaned from his beautiful mother, Ashley.

 We visited every weekend, making the trip south down I-95.
-When we arrived the second week for our visit we discovered that Katy had a couple of more kittens!
+When we arrived for our second visit we discovered that Katy had a couple of more kittens!

 Finally the time arrived for Sammy and Katy to come home with us.
-The photo above is at the rescue and was their very first face to face meeting.
+The photo above is at the foster home and was their very first face to face meeting.

-Katy loved being a mother at the time, but when she came home with us she was pretty much done with that, but in her essence and deep in her soul she is the ultimate mother.
+Katy loved being a mother, but when she came home with us she was pretty much done with that!
+But in her essence and deep in her soul, she is the ultimate mother.

-We are blessed to have shared our home with her.
+We were blessed to have shared our home with her.
 She loved life, loved the sunshine, and had major “tor-a-tude”!

-Happy Mother’s Day Katy and all the other animal mommies out there.
-I celebrate you and the miracle of mother nature.
+Happy Mother’s Day Katy and all the other animal mommies of the world.
+I celebrate you and the miracle of mother nature and all life.

 Stay Connected and Share the Love: